Skip to content

 Rise was the scene of an episode in a lengthy bloodfeud that started in c1016 with the murder of Uhtred, Earl of Northumbria, by Thurbrand the Hold, apparently at the instigation of King Cnut, at the time king of England.
 Uhtred’s son Ealdred then killed Thurbrand, but Ealdred and Thurbrand’s son Carl entered into a sworn brotherhood and vowed to go on a pilgrimage to Rome together, which should have put an end to the matter.
 They were to sail from one of the harbours in Holderness but were held up by storms at sea.
 Eventually they gave up waiting and repaired to the manor house at Rise which was held by Carl’s family.
 There are earthworks in the area of Rise estate called Blackhall where the first manor house is believed to have stood, and it was here that Carl would have entertained Ealdred.
 However, in the days that followed, Rise Wood became the scene of the third murder in the cycle of the feud, when Carl killed his sworn brother Ealdred.
 This occurred in 1038 and the spot was marked by a small stone cross but, like most of Rise Wood, it is no longer standing today.
 The bloodfeud finally came to an end when Waltheof, the grandson of Ealdred, massacred most of Carl’s sons and grandsons at their family estate of Settrington in c1073-4.

 Domesday records that Rise was held in 1066 by Carl’s son Canute (whose life was spared at Settrington “because of his innate goodness”).
 The estate at the time compromised 6 carucates of ploughed fields (roughly 720 acres).
 It also had 30 acres of meadow and 40 acres of woodland.
 After the Conquest the estate was granted to William Malet, a Companion of William the Conqueror who was present at the battle of Hastings, and thereafter to Drogo de la Beuvrière.
 Drogo’s undertenant Franco de Fauconberg was holding it in 1086, along with its 7 villagers and 6 smallholders, and it remained in his family until 1372, when Sir Thomas Fauconberg sold it to Sir John Neville.
-The Nevilles, an ancient Durham family, retained possession until Richard Neville, earl of Warwick and Salisbury, the “king maker”, had his estates seized by the crown after his death in 1471 and partitioned in 1475, when Rise and other Yorkshire manors were assigned to his son-in-law, Richard Plantagenet, duke of Gloucester, later Richard III.
+The Nevilles, an ancient Durham family, retained possession until Richard Neville, Earl of Warwick and Salisbury, the “king maker”, had his estates seized by the crown after his death in 1471 and partitioned in 1475, when Rise and other Yorkshire manors were assigned to his son-in-law, Richard Plantagenet, Duke of Gloucester, later Richard III.
 The crown retained Rise until 1628 and in c1650 it came into the possession of the Bethell (originally ap Ithell) family, who had moved to the East Riding from Herefordshire in the late 16th century.
 Practically all of the estate belonged to Sir Hugh Bethell at the time of the 1660 enclosure and the family still retained ownership of most of Rise parish in 1995.

 A second manor house at Rise was recorded in the early 14th century, but by the early 16th it had gone and several other buildings apparently stood on its site.
 In 1624 the manor house was probably that situated west of the church with 8 acres adjoining it, and in 1672 it was Sir Hugh Bethell’s 13-hearth house.
 By this time John Pickering, a shoemaker from Hedon, was living in the village and twelve of his fifteen children were born there, their surname being recorded as Puckering (see Pickerings of Holderness, 19th generation).